Headway.co Software Engineer Salary in New York City Area | $140K-$200K+ | Levels.fyi

 The median Software Engineer compensation in New York City Area package at Headway.co totals $200K per year.
-View the base salary, stock, and bonus breakdowns for Headway.co's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Headway.co's total compensation packages.
 Last updated: 11/6/2025

 Company